Zomba Malosa Constituency

 Zomba Malosa Constituency is a constituency for the National Assembly of Malawi, located in the Zomba District of Malawi's Southern Region.
 It is one of the 10 constituencies in the district that elects one member of parliament by the first past the post system.

 The constituency has several wards, all electing councilors for the Zomba District.
-In 2009, the member of parliament who represented the constituency was Joyce Banda and in 2019 it was Grace Kwelepeta.
+In 2009, the member of parliament who represented the constituency was Joyce Banda.
+In 2019 it was Grace Kwelepeta and in 2026 it was still Kwelepeta.